awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 + Resource ARN – Not available\.
 Use `*`\.

 **`sms-voice:DeleteConfigurationSet`**
-Delete a configuration set for voice messages\.
+Delete a configuration set for sending voice messages\.
 + URI – /sms\-voice/configuration\-sets/*ConfigurationSetName*
 + Method – DELETE
 + Resource ARN – Not available\.
 Use `*`\.

 **`sms-voice:GetConfigurationSetEventDestinations`**
-Get information about a configuration set and the event destinations that it contains\.
+Retrieve information about a configuration set and the event destinations that it contains\.
 + URI – /sms\-voice/configuration\-sets/*ConfigurationSetName*/event\-destinations
 + Method – GET
 + Resource ARN – Not available\.
 Use `*`\.